riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 **Server Capability:** `{ "joinLines": boolean }`

-This request is send from client to server to handle "Join Lines" editor action.
+This request is sent from client to server to handle "Join Lines" editor action.

 **Method:** `experimental/joinLines`